patrickkunka/mixitup-pagination/README.md

 *NB: If you're looking to integrate server-side ajax pagination with MixItUp, consider using MixItUp 3's Dataset API.*

+## Demos

+Hosted interactive demos may be found at [patrickkunka.github.io/mixitup-pagination/demos](https://patrickkunka.github.io/mixitup-pagination/demos).
+The documented source code of each demo can be found in the [/demos](./demos/) directory if this repository.

 ## Get Started

 ### Installing Extensions

-Premium extensions are not publicly available via GitHub or NPM and must therefore be downloaded from your KunkaLabs account after purchase.
-Once downloaded they can be included in your project in a directory of your choosing, and then required as modules, or globally via a script tag.
+MixItUp extensions may be included in your project via NPM and imported as modules, or loaded globally via a script tag.

 #### Script Tag